-What’s Happening at St. Peter’s Church in Philadelphia during the season of Lent:
+What’s Happening at St. Peter’s Church in Philadelphia during the season of Holy Week and Easter:

 What to Expect

 At St. Peter’s, we welcome the faithful, the seeker, the doubter, for God’s embrace is wide and God’s good news is for all.
 Whoever you are, and wherever you find yourself on the journey of faith, you are welcome at St. Peter’s, just as you are, to receive the riches of God’s blessings so freely given.
 What We Believe >>